On this page:

 This procedure outlines how schools can support students with learning appropriate behaviour through a trauma informed, anti-racist, anti-oppressive approach and outlines how bullying prevention, intervention and supports will be administered in the York Region District School Board (YRDSB).
 Prevention, intervention and support work hand in hand in ensuring caring, safe, supportive, inclusive and respectful learning environments.
 Responding and reporting are not limited to bullying, but extend to any inappropriate/disrespectful behaviour.

 Bullying is a relationship issue.
 YRDSB will use community circles which are an Indigenous practice to develop a strong sense of belonging, healthy relationships, and community among students and staff as a preventative measure against bullying.
-When bullying does happen, restorative practices will be used to help students restore relationships and ensure that there is plan to mitigate bullying in the future.
+When bullying does happen, restorative practices will be used to help students restore relationships and ensure that there is a plan to mitigate bullying in the future.

 2. Responsibilities